What Ski Boot Size Do You Need?

 But not loose and lovely either.

-Loose and lovely in the shop often becomes vague and miserable on snow.
+Loose and lovely in the shop can become vague and miserable on snow.

 Your toes touching is not automatically bad